Vietnam.vn - Nền tảng quảng bá Việt Nam

 Israel's offensive on Gaza began after Hamas and other militants killed about 1,200 people and took about 250 hostages in attacks on Israel on October 7, according to Israeli figures.

-Since then, Israel's retaliatory offensive has flattened much of the 2.3 million-strong enclave and killed at least 40,738 Palestinians.
+Since then, Israel's retaliatory offensive has flattened much of the 2.3 million-strong enclave and left at least 40,738 Palestinians dead.
 The remaining displaced people are living in squalid conditions and facing starvation.

 Hoang Anh (according to Reuters, AJ)